FelixK15/FelixK15.github.io/_review/2025-07-31-comment_on_parallelizing_the_physics_solver.md

 }
 ```

-Now, this all being said, Dennis did an awesome job optimizing his workload for multithreading and correctly deduced the various approaches to get out of th eperformance pitfalls he's ran into.
+Now, this all being said, **Dennis did an awesome job optimizing his workload for multithreading and correctly deduced the various approaches to get out of the performance pitfalls he's ran into**.
 What I've written here are merely suggestions based on patterns I'm seeing in many job systems (including my own 😅).

 This concludes this blogpost - if you agree/disagree or have comments, please [get in touch with me](https://bsky.app/profile/k15tech.com)